 This program will be the First Job for many girls.
 Initially, we are targeting students in urban areas.
 This flexible work experience will help these Girls get Full-time jobs easily after they complete their studies too.
 It will help in their Independence and growth.

-After the successful completion of the project, we expect more parents to see their daughters as assets, not a liability.
+After the successful completion of the project, we expect more parents to see their daughters as assets, not a liabilities.
 We want society to believe in their Girls.